markszabo/markszabo.github.io/_posts/2023-08-06-get-all-repositories-of-an-enterprise-on-github-enterprise-cloud.md

 tags: tech
 ---

-Github Enterprise Cloud is an enterprise version of GitHub.com "designed for large businesses or teams who collaborate on GitHub.com"([source](https://docs.github.com/en/enterprise-cloud@latest/admin/overview/about-github-enterprise-cloud)).
+GitHub Enterprise Cloud is an enterprise version of GitHub.com "designed for large businesses or teams who collaborate on GitHub.com"([source](https://docs.github.com/en/enterprise-cloud@latest/admin/overview/about-github-enterprise-cloud)).
 There is a strong emphasis on security, which extends to strong limits on programmatic access, especially to enterprise-wide resources, so getting all organizations or all repositories of the enterprise becomes non-trivial.
 This guide will describe how to do just these.